elastic/edot-collector-configurator/docs/creating-components.md

         endpoint: 0.0.0.0:4318
 ```

-We can translate that example `otlp` config to a configurator component like this:
+We can translate that example `otlp` config to a component, like this:

 ```yaml
 configurations: